 The trouble is that, according to the research, we become less creative as we grow older.
 A good social media manager should have creativity built into their soul.
 It might not have been learned in a course or through their work, in fact, it’s more likely to be something that is unique and innate to their character.

 Take a look at successful social media campaigns online and you’ll find a host of creativity that takes engaging fans and followers to a whole new level of experience.
 Okay, you’re probably not going to find a creative genius every day of the week but ensuring that your social media manager is free to be innovative can be just as good.

 There’s a stark difference between posts that look good and those that seem amateurish and that’s often down to the design.
 While you may not have a creative genius on your hands, they do need to understand the basic elements of design and be able to bring that to their posts.
 If you want evidence of this check out the ads created by amateurs compared to those that appear as sponsored posts on your timeline.

-Most marketers know that posts are more like to be viewed and shared if an image is attached to them.
+Most digital marketers know that posts are more like to be viewed and shared if an image is attached to them.
 There should be a caveat here, however.
 It’s not just any old image.
 Your social media manager needs the design sense to know what will work with particular audiences.
 And they need to be able to do it without breaking sweat time and again.